-The c-wire is an extra wire that can be used to provide continuous 24V power to any application.
-It’s normally used to provide power for the thermostat.
+The c wire is an extra wire that can be used to provide a return path for continuous 24V power for any application.
+It’s normally used to provide a return path to power the thermostat.

 The “c” stands for common.
 It is often labeled as “c” on thermostat backplates.
 Keep in mind that it is not necessarily labeled as c and the wire is not necessarily any particular color.
 Although there are some best practices, there are no strict standards that wire name and color adhere to.

 Although I’ve seen it stated in several places, it’s not entirely correct to say that the c-wire is what powers the thermostat.